geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/06gh-actions-ci.jpg" title="Add Laravel tests action" alt="Add Laravel tests action">

 There you go, you have your CI setup.
 Laravel default tests will run on each git push now.
 Wasn't that easy?
 Thank Github for this great intelligence.
-No more creating `.myCIname.yml` file anymore :).
+No more creating `.myCIname.yml` file :).

 ### 7. Add docker and docker-compose to run app locally